cvidhyac/learn-python/README.md

 * List copying
 * Find Size of a list or tuple
 * How to check if list is empty?
 * How to check if list is not empty?
+(Hint: Implicit boolean, pythonic)
 * Remove duplicates from a list
 * How to skip count in a list?
 * What is the difference between sequence-controlled iteration and sentinel controlled iteration?